William R. Higgins: Military awards

 Higgins' military decorations and awards include the following:

 In April 2003, he was posthumously granted a Prisoner of War Medal.
-Department of Defense General Counsel, Judith A. Miller, initially blocked the award in 1998 based on the claim that "circumstances do not appear to meet the criteria established by Congress for award of the Prisoner of War Medal."
+In 1998, Department of Defense General Counsel, Judith A. Miller, initially blocked the award, based on the claim that "circumstances do not appear to meet the criteria established by Congress for award of the Prisoner of War Medal."
 The Navy later overruled her after it was determined that the 1989 expansion of the eligibility criteria allowed the award.

 Other awards and honors

 On March 18, 1992, President George Bush awarded Colonel Higgins the Presidential Citizens Medal (posthumous).
 The medal was accepted by his wife, Robin, and daughter, Chrissy.
-Higgins also was survived by two sisters.
+Higgins was also survived by two sisters.

-On February 17, 1994, the Secretary of the Navy announced a new Arleigh Burke-class guided missile destroyer would be named for Higgins.
+On February 17, 1994, the Secretary of the Navy announced a new Arleigh Burke-class guided missile destroyer would be named after Higgins.
 On October 4, 1997, the USS Higgins (DDG-76) was christened by Higgins' widow, Robin Higgins and commissioned on April 24, 1999.